 Today, YHA Australia provides a variety of accommodation options to students, digital nomads, work & holiday makers, families and the young at heart - anyone with a spirit of adventure - to keep exploring and sharing the joy of travel with a like-minded community.

-YHA Ltd (trading as YHA Australia) has a Board of Directors and holds an Annual General Meeting.
-The Board is the governing body of the organisation and is made up or ordinary members who act in a voluntary capacity, usually serving for three-year terms.
+YHA Ltd, trading as YHA Australia, is not-for-profit that has a Board of Directors and holds an Annual General Meeting.
+The Board is the governing body of the organisation and is made up of ordinary members usually serving for three-year terms.